Bait and Switch Advertising Fraud By Car Dealerships

-Bait and Switch Advertising is not allowed
+Bait and Switch Advertising fraud is not allowed by car dealerships

 New Jersey has specific regulations prohibiting bait and switch advertising as applied to car salesmen: advertising a car with no intention of selling it at the advertised price, which is shown by the refusal to show, sell or display the car as advertised; or taking a deposit on the advertised car while switching the customer to a higher-priced car.

 This is a common dealer tactic.
-Many times they will start talking the car down even before you see it.
-Many times the car will never be shown to you as they are very clever to steer you away form this advertised priced car.
+Many times, they will start talking the car down even before you see it.
+Many times, the car will never be shown to you as they are very clever to steer you away from this advertised priced car.
 This car either 1) does not exist; 2) has already been sold; or 3) provides little if any profit for the dealer so they put in another "deal."
 Do your research and be smart.
 If this is the car you want, insist to see the car and insist on purchasing the car.
 If the car has been sold insist on getting this in writing from the salesman.
 Document your conversations.

-In short,when a car is advertised at a specific price you must sell the car at that price or have written permission switching the consumer to another car.
+In short, when a car is advertised at a specific price you must sell the car at that price or have written permission switching the consumer to another car.

 The point of these regulations is to address the volumes of advertisements you see in every newspaper, each advertisement being bigger and containing grander promises (e.g., $99 down and $99 per month).